-In addition, your employer cannot force you to work overtime if you have to see to the care, health or education of your child or your spouse’s child, or if you have responsibilities related to the health of someone close to you or for whom you are the caregiver.
+In addition, your employer cannot force you to work overtime if you must see to the care, health or education of your child or your spouse’s or partner's child, or if you have responsibilities related to the health of someone close to you or for whom you are the caregiver.

 Under the labour standards law, “people close to you” include the following people: